 As an employee, it’s often hard to see the ways in which your hard work benefits your employer.
 Managing your own business will bring you into direct contact with all the results of your hard work.

 42. You see the tax advantages.

-When I was still an employee I have asked a tax attorney about the best way reduce my taxes.
+When I was still an employee, I have asked a tax attorney about the best way to reduce my taxes, legally.
 He told me the best way to reduce your taxes is by starting your own business.
-He said that this country (USA) was founded by entrepreneurs and the tax system reflects that.
+He said that this country (USA) was founded by entrepreneurs, and the tax system reflects that.

 You’ve realized that small business owners often get favorable tax breaks.
 Now’s the time to take advantage of these incentives and get the ball rolling with your business.
 Perhaps you could even put a new smartphone or laptop down amongst your legitimate expenses.

 43. You feel like you’re stuck in a rut.

 It’s common to feel dissatisfied with your current employment as well as your home life.
 Perhaps you keep losing out on that promotion, or you feel like you’ve nowhere to go.
 This could be the time to get out there on your own.
 You can start a business with no money and give you a chance for a better life.
 At the very least, setting up your own business will provide you with a fantastic sense of achievement.

 Maybe you don’t get a chance to network in your current employment.
 If you enjoy making new connections with others, then running your own business is going to provide you with plenty of reasons for some additional networking.